 Most methods require daily monitoring.
-This is the “set and forget” method…especially useful as ferments can takes days or even weeks.
+This is the “set and forget” method…especially useful as ferments can take days or even weeks.
 And as for me…I forget to check things in my busy kitchen!

 These two points are what makes the Pickle Pipe stand out to me above the airlock systems.
 From my experience, they both worked, but the Pickle Pipe made it so hands off and easy.
 The lids don’t stick out on top of the jars.
 I don’t have to worry if the airlock will be knocked off or if the jar will fit under my counter.